georgebid/umbraco-lorem-ipsum-generator/.github/README.md

 ## Installation

-Add the package to an existing Umbraco website (v13+) from Nuget:
+Add the package to an existing Umbraco website (v13+) from NuGet:

 `dotnet add package Umbraco.Community.LoremIpsumGenerator`